Geometric foundations of thermodynamics in the quantum regime: Principal Bundle Structure

-\begin{remark}[Classical thermodynamics as a trivial limit] Classical thermodynamics is recovered if and only if the fibers $F_\sigma$ of the principal bundle $(\mathcal{M}, \mathcal{B}, \Xi, \mathbb{R}^{n+1})$ are singletons, i.e. $\dim F_\sigma = 0$ for all $\sigma \in \mathcal{B}$.
+Classical thermodynamics is recovered if and only if the fibers $F_\sigma$ of the principal bundle $(\mathcal{M}, \mathcal{B}, \Xi, \mathbb{R}^{n+1})$ are singletons, i.e., $\dim F_\sigma = 0$ for all $\sigma \in \mathcal{B}$.
 This trivializes the bundle and makes the group action the identity.
 Consequently, $\mathcal{M}$ becomes isomorphic to the classical contact manifold $M$.
-This condition is both necessary and sufficient, as it eliminates quantum redundancies: in quantum systems, the fibers parameterize multiple labels per state, whereas classically, each state has a unique label, causing the fibers to collapse to points. $\Xi$ becomes bijective (the identity on reduced space), aligning the corresponding structures: \begin{itemize} \item $\eta$ matches classical Gibbs 1-form, \item $\mathcal{E}$ reduces to Legendrian $E$, \item $g_{\mathrm{BW}}$ becomes classical Fisher-Rao. \end{itemize} Mathematically, the bundle trivializes to $\mathcal{M} \cong M \times \{e\}$, where $\{e\}$ is the trivial group.
+This condition is both necessary and sufficient, as it eliminates quantum redundancies: in quantum systems, the fibers parameterize multiple labels per state, whereas classically, each state has a unique label, causing the fibers to collapse to points. $\Xi$ becomes bijective (the identity on reduced space), aligning the corresponding structures: $\eta$ matches classical Gibbs 1-form, $\mathcal{E}$ reduces to Legendrian $E$, and $g_{\mathrm{BW}}$ becomes classical Fisher-Rao.

+Mathematically, the bundle trivializes to $\mathcal{M} \cong M \times \{e\}$, where $\{e\}$ is the trivial group.
 This preserves tangent bundles, contact distributions, and Reeb fields.
-This criterion unifies the limits, confirming that the quantum theory is the general case and the classical theory emerges as its limit. \end{remark}
+This criterion unifies the limits, confirming that the quantum theory is the general case and the classical theory emerges as its limit.

+\begin{example} For the qubit case, in the high-temperature limit, where $\lambda \equiv \beta\to 0$, any full-rank qubit state approaches the maximally mixed $\rho = \mathrm{Id}/2$, with $a \to 0$ and $S \to \ln 2$.
+The fiber $F_{\mathrm{Id}/2}$ collapses effectively toward the equilibrium point $( \ln 2, 0, 0 )$, as small deviations in $\mu$ produce states close to uniform.
+Physically, at infinite temperature, all states become indistinguishable from the unique maximum-entropy state, and label redundancy vanishes, mirroring classical thermodynamics where extensive variables uniquely determine the state without quantum ambiguities.

+Therefore, non-thermal deviations become negligible, fibers trivialize to points, and the bundle reduces to the classical contact manifold with unique thermodynamic coordinates per state, recovering the classical framework. \end{example}